Cotoca is a small town of

 origin located to the East of

-You would pass through Cotoca if you take the Jesuit Missions tour because it's one of the first towns you'll come upon when you leave Santa Cruz in that direction.
+You would pass through Cotoca if you take the Jesuit Missions tour because it's one of the first towns you'll come upon when you leave Santa Cruz.

 Cotoca's central plaza and its church are its main attractions.
 The Sactuary of the Virgen de Cotoca (locally called Mamita de Cotoca or, Little Mother of Cotoca), a parish run by Dominican priests, is a beautiful colonial-style church located on the central plaza.
 Each year on December 8th, devout Catholics take part in a pilgrimage by foot to Cotoca.